arlukin/arlukin.github.io/index.md

 If you find any such material, please tell me.

-If you for some obscure reason like to copy some of my information and publish it somewhere else, it will probably be OK, but drop me an email first (or after).
-It's always nice to know if someone had use for my work.
-Maybe I can add a link to you from my page and vice versa.
+If you for some obscure reason like to copy some of my information and publish it somewhere else, drop me an email.
+It's always nice to know if someone had any use of my work.

 If you like to send me an email, click [here](mailto:articles@cybercow.se).